-Asset transfers: The foundation can replace the testament’s figure if it’s incorporated for assets transferred from the founder to his relatives or third party that does not necessarily have to be his/hers forced heirs.
+Asset transfers: The foundation can replace the testament’s figure if it’s incorporated for assets transferred from the founder to his relatives or a third party that does not necessarily have to be his/her forced heirs.

 When a client transfers assets to an Offshore Private Interest Foundation (PIF), different tax advantages are created and he is totally exempt from taxation, as long as the assets are in the name of the Foundation, are not in Panama, and finally, the money and titles come from a foreign source.

 Charity Purposes and General Interest:

 The founder can establish an Offshore Private Interest Foundation (PIF) for the purpose of transferring assets.
 He can transfer assets to this foundation and the foundation council will be in charge of their management.
 The founder can decide to transfer all his assets to a charity organization anywhere in the world.
 (This applies in the case of the founder's death as well.)